struppigel/disinfector-trainer/README.md

 # disinfector-trainer
-Small Python tool that applies Autostart Extensibility Points with calc.exe.
+Small Python tool that applies Windows Autostart Extensibility Points with calc.exe.
 I use it for malware analysis training.